sautejfi/prefix-ns-without-internet/README.md

 # prefix-ns

 This npm module gives easy access to the prefixes and namespaces of [prefix.cc](prefix.cc).

-Upon installation of this module the latest dump is downloaded from prefix.cc and stored locally.
-The dump is only updated when the module is re-installed.
-A default dump (`data.json`) is available if the download of the dump fails.
+Warning : The dump is never updated.
+It uses always the default dump (`data.json`) There is no internet download for each installation

 ## Usage
 ```$JavaScript